saccharomycetes/commonsense-with-KG/README.md

 Above is the overview of our study framework.
 The question generation step takes a KG(Knowledge Graph) as input, and yields a synthetic QA set.
 The QA set depends on the sampling size and strategy.
 In parallel, a LM(Language Models) is chosen out of a pool of models based on two factors: architecture and size.
 The selected vanilla LM is adapted based on the synthetic QA set, resulting in a commonsense LM.
 The accuracy score of the LM is evaluated on a task that is characterized by a degree of domain overlap, answer similarity, answer length, and vocabulary overlap.

-The models developed in the paper have shown promising **zero-shot** performance on multiple commonsense benchmarks, narrowing the gap with supervised models:
+The models developed in the paper have shown promising **<span style="color:red">zero-shot</span>** performance on multiple commonsense benchmarks, narrowing the gap with supervised models:

 ![Alt text](images/result.png)

-## Code for gerneral evaluation on our model
+## Code for gerneral evaluation on our model (roberta-large)

-In our work, we have used the syhthetic data constructed from knowledge graph to enhance the language models.
-Here, we provide the best model's weights and evluation codes, please note that all the evaluation codes are in a multople-choice manner.
+In this work, we have used the syhthetic data constructed from knowledge graph to enhance the language models.
+Here, we provide the best roberta-large model's weights and evluation codes, please note that all the evaluation codes are in a **<span style="color:red">multople-choice</span>** manner.

 ### Intuition of the result given by our model